codingforeveryone/READMEs/contribution-workflow.md

 ## Specific steps to go through for each change

+There are 4 main steps to go through for a new change to be implemented.
+The first 3 steps are done by the person who proposes the change, while the

 1. Create a new branch
 2. Stage, commit & push changes to the branch
-4. Create a pull request
+4. Create and assign a pull request
 5. Review & merge the changes

 ### Branch creation